-Securities, Stocks and Mutual Funds
+Securities, Shares and Mutual Funds

 If you plan to make a charitable donation this year and you are the owner of publicly traded securities with accrued capital gains, you may wish to use those securities to make your gift.
 A gift of appreciated securities is a tax-efficient way to make a charitable donation and you may be able to make a larger gift than you thought possible.

 The tax benefits of transferring publicly traded securities to a registered charity, like St. Paul’s Foundation, include: